oumi-ai/oumi/docs/MODEL_DEFINITION.md

 # The config is immutable and serializable.
 config = load_config()

-# The first major compement: LeMaDataset
+# The first major component: LemaDataset
 # A LeMa dataset object implements the pytorch dataset spec.
 # A dataset can be either a map-style dataset (`torch.utils.data.Dataset`, or an iterable-style dataset (`torch.utils.data.IterableDataset`), or both.
 # It can be either streamed, or fully loaded in memory.
-dataset = LeMaDataset(config.data)  # Pytorch Dataset object
+dataset = LemaDataset(config.data)  # Pytorch Dataset object

 sample = dataset[0] # Load, preprocess, and individual training sample
 # Each sample contains both the model inputs, and optionally any labels required to compute the loss and/or metrics.